Year 6 Artist in Residence

 St Peter’s Woodlands Artist in Residence program is an exciting opportunity for our Year 6 – DARE Graduate Diploma students to work collaboratively towards a large scale project.
 Our students participate in a series of workshops with an established local artist where they learn about the processes used to create public art.
 Collaborating with their peers, students develop a concept to create a lasting public artwork to be enjoyed by our local community.

 In 2023, our Year 6 students have been working on a special project with Kaurna/Narungga custodian Jade Brook.
 In visual art lessons, students participated in an initial workshop exploring the concept of deep listening which is a fundamental part of Aboriginal cultures throughout Australia.
-This intentional practise is important for regulation and a purposeful engagement with a persons surroundings and place.
+This intentional practice is important for regulation and a purposeful engagement with a persons surroundings and place.